 If your server uses the

-keepInventory gamerule, where players keep the contents of their inventory after dying, HuskSync's built-in snapshot-on-death and dead-player synchronisation features can cause a conflict leading to synchronisation issues.
+keepInventory gamerule, where players keep the contents of their inventory after dying, HuskSync's built-in snapshot-on-death and dead-player synchronization features can saveCause a conflict leading to synchronization issues.

 To solve this issue, you will need to adjust three settings in your

 HuskSync has some special handling when players die, to account for scenarios where users change servers after death (to prevent item loss).

 - Death state saving—HuskSync has special logic to save player snapshots except their inventory when they change servers while dead.
 When

 keepInventoryis enabled, though, the inventory still contains items, so the snapshot is not saved correctly.
 This logic is enabled by default.

 - Snapshot creation on death—HuskSync can create a special snapshot for backup purposes when a player dies, formed by taking their drops and setting this to their inventory.
 When

 keepInventoryis enabled, the player drops are empty, so this creates an inaccurate snapshot.
 This option is disabled by default.

 Example in config.yml